Cart

 Your #WellspringPlantMail 🪴📫 just arrived from a long trek without its favorite things—light and water.
 Just as you need time to recover from exhaustion and jet lag when traveling, your plant may be a little—or even a lot—stressed.
 So give your Baby Plant 🌱 a little time 🕙 and TLC ❤️.
 Read the steps below to see what to expect and just what your plant needs after its journey.

-1. Unwrap as soon as it arrives.
+1. Unwrap your plants as soon as they arrive.

 Orders can sometimes be in transit for a long time and in harsh conditions like heat/cold, but we pack with care for a safe journey to you, and our plants usually do quite well.
-But being in a dark box for an extended period of time is not a plant’s ideal environment; so the sooner you unbox and unwrap, the more you increase your plant’s chances of surviving and thriving.
+But being in a dark box for an extended period of time is not a plant’s ideal environment; so the sooner you unbox and unwrap, the more you increase your plants' chances of surviving and thriving.

 2. Water immediately.

-In transit, your plant will likely become a little dry or wilted and may even lose some leaves.
+In transit, your plants will likely become a little dry or wilted and may even lose some leaves.
 While we get few returns, the number one reason is because a customer thought the plant was dead when it was actually just parched.
-We know because returned orders usually survive the return trip to us and recover quickly with the help of a little aqua.
+We know because returned orders often survive the return trip to us and recover quickly with the help of a little aqua.
 So soothe your weary plant from its travels with regular, deep waterings, and it will likely perk up.
 Plus, watering your plant immediately upon arrival activates your 30-day guarantee.

 Once you've rehydrated your plant, refer to the product listing to see how much water your particular plant needs.
-Better yet, check out our video guide.
+Better yet, check out our video guide

 Ever wake up squinting when someone turns on the light during your beauty sleep?
 Plants also sometimes “squint” after their dark traverse through the mail.
 They may become wilted or even bend to find a source of light.
 So don’t put your plant out in full sun just yet, even if the plant’s growing conditions say “full sun.”
 It will get there, but give it a couple days to acclimate and adjust.
 Then give your plant the light requirements shown on WellspringGardens.com and/or the plant’s stake.